Starting A Bonsai From Seed – A Guide For Years 1 To 5

 Years 5 To Ongoing

-Before now you will have only pruned the tree a few times through its life and its pretty boring, but usually around 5 years you should be able to start having more fun.
+Before now you will have only pruned the tree a few times through its life and its pretty boring, but usually at around 5 years you should be able to start having more fun.

 You goal really in these first couple of years is to get some decent trunk development and maybe a little bit of structure.
 If you dig a tree up from the wild or buy some nursery stock, you are basically skipping this first 5 years or so.